-Last year’s presentation demonstrated a 3 inch diameter Tesla Turbine operating in the cryophorus mode whereby a hot and cold take under vacuum with a turbine in the middle can create a high speed rotation, which can produce electricity.
-This year, you will witness a production ready prototype of a 6″ diameter Tesla Turbine operating in the same mode, which has already been tested without an electrical load at over 42,000 RPM, which equates to a peripheral speed, which is faster than Mach 1.
+The 2022 Energy Science & Technology Conference presentation demonstrated a 3″ diameter Tesla Turbine operating in the cryophorus mode, whereby hot and cold taken under vacuum with a turbine in between them can create a high speed rotation, which can be used to generate electricity.
+In the 2023 presentation, you will witness a production ready prototype of a 6″ diameter Tesla Turbine operating in the same mode, which has already been tested without an electrical load at over 42,000 RPM, which equates to a peripheral speed that is faster than Mach 1.
 The goal is to develop this into a viable powerplant.

-After the conference, at 260F, the turbine produced 1300 watts.
+After the conference, at 260°F, the turbine generated 1300 watts.
 Part of that test is in the preview video but is not included in the conference presentation.

 Part of the 2023 Energy Science & Technology Conference series (90 mins).